What is cyberbullying?

-Sadly, many school-aged children, teenagers and even adults are subjected to cyberbullying in Australia, and cyberbullying may occur via single instances of abuse or may be ongoing.
+Unfortunately, many school-aged children, teenagers, and even adults are becoming victims of cyberbullying, which may take the form of a single incident or a pattern of violence.
 One of the ways that cyberbullying can be ‘ongoing’ is via other people sharing the content online.
 Cyberbullying has extremely negative effects for victims, including feeling humiliated, embarrassed and upset, not to mention the significant mental and emotional impacts cyberbullying can have.

 A Case on Cyberbullying